Renewal through Shinto and Great Nature

 We invite you to experience the renewing qualities of Shinto in the midst of Great Nature.

 Join us.
-We offer online and in-person teaching and meditation sessions and rituals at Shin Mei Centre.
+We offer online and in-person rituals, programs, and teaching.
 For schedules and more information, visit the Calendar page.

 Shin Mei Spiritual Centre is the North American branch shrine of Tsubaki Grand Shrine near Suzuka, Japan.

-Tsubaki Grand Shrine, located in Mie Prefecture is one of the oldest Shinto shrines in the country, with a history that stretches back over 2,000 years.
+Tsubaki Grand Shrine, located in Mie Prefecture is one of the oldest Shinto shrines in Japan with a history that stretches back over 2,000 years.
 Tsubaki Grand Shrine was founded in the year 3 BCE and is regarded is “ichinomiya” (first shrine) of Mie Prefecture.

 It was the vision of Sendai Guji Yukitaka Yamamoto to make Shinto accessible to people of the western world so that they, too, could experience the renewal and brightness of this ancient spiritual practice.

-Guji Yukiyasu Yamamoto, the current High Priest, is the 97th generation to lead this prestigous shrine.
+Guji Yukiyasu Yamamoto, the current Chief Priest, is the 97th generation to lead this prestigous shrine.
 Guji Yamamoto continues the tradition of Tsubaki Grand Shrine introducing Shinto to the international community.